pinei/haskell-pi/README.md

 Downloading template "new-template" to create project "haskell-for-good" in haskell-for-good/ ...
 ```

-I think you can ignore `--resolver` because `stack` will not try to get another GCH (stack doesn't support ARM binaries).
+I think you can ignore `--resolver` because `stack` will not try to get another GHC.

 Test the project